 If something goes wrong

 NICEIC registered contractors are required to ensure they have a robust complaints-handling process.
 If you have concerns about any works completed by a contractor who is registered with NICEIC, the first step is to make contact with the contractor.
-You should raise your concerns and allow a reasonable amount of time for them to be resolved.
+You should raise your concerns in writing (WhatsApp/Text messages are not acceptable forms of evidence), and allow a reasonable amount of time for them to be resolved.

 If that doesn’t resolve the situation, NICEIC may be able to step in to investigate.
 If you believe your contractor has delivered work with clear deviations from industry standards, we’ll discuss the technical nature of your complaint with our registered contractor.
 We aim to mediate between all parties to reach a resolution.
 Read more about our resolution process here.